 No bid may be withdrawn after closing time for the receipt of proposals for a period of Sixty (60) calendar days.
 Bids will be evaluated for determination of Low Bidder based on the amount of Base Bid.
 Erie International Airport reserves the right to reject any and all bids, and to waive any informalities in bidding or to accept the bids or bid, should it consider same to be in its best interest.

-A pre-bid meeting is scheduled for Friday, April 25, 2025, at 9:00am (local time) at the Airport waiting room.
-This meeting is recommended but not mandatory.
+A virtual pre-bid meeting is scheduled for Wednesday, May 28, 2025, at 9:00am (local time).
+Attendance at this meeting is strongly recommended but not mandatory.
+Contact kscharrer@erieairport.org for a meeting invitation